|

 These stovetop honey baked beans are a delicious, kid-friendly side dish full of protein and flavor.
 At $.27 per serving, they're also very affordable.

-My version of stovetop “baked” beans is sweet, smoky, and very affordable to make.
-The kombu infuses minerals into the beans, and it makes them more easily digestible (read my tutorial about how to cook beans for details).
-Instead of using bacon, which can get expensive, I used bacon grease that was left over from our Sunday morning breakfast.
-At $.27 per serving, this is a great, high protein side dish to accompany many different main courses.
+Instead of using bacon, which can get expensive, I use leftover bacon grease for flavor.
+At $.27 per serving, this recipe is a great, higher protein side dish to accompany many different main courses.

 Honey Baked Beans